-Yesterday was step 1: mastering control over the information.
-Next, you need to learn to master control over the technology it comes in on.
-Having your email client always open, with messages automatically downloading and giving you an indicator, means that your email is controlling YOU.
-Same is true for your Twitter client, and your browser windows with Facebook & LinkedIn pages up.
+Yesterday I discussed step 1: mastering control over the information.
+Next, you need to learn to control your technology.
+Having your email client always open, with messages automatically downloading and notifying you immediately means that it is controlling YOU.
+The same is true for your Twitter client.
+And your browser windows with Facebook & LinkedIn pages up.

-- Be sure that in that minute, you have moved the message out of your inbox (delete it, file it, or move it to your to-do list).
+- Be sure that in that minute, you move the message out of your inbox (delete it, file it, or move it to your to-do list).
 Your email tool should allow you to easily convert emails to tasks.
 If you don’t have a good system for your to-do list, consider reading my earlier post Are Your Productivity Tools Complicating Your Life.

 I know that you are thinking, “I can’t possibly do that!”
 It’s a common response, so let’s talk about what’s going on when you aren’t doing this…

 If you are constantly checking your emails, (not to mention your Facebook, LinkedIn, and Twitter Feeds), what you are forcing yourself to do, is to constantly multi-task.
 Tomorrow I’ll continue the post where we’ll address whether multi-tasking good or bad.
 Later I’ll discuss the other two steps for mastering control over email and Twitter.